Part VII

 Treat any movement toward “I am beyond consequence” as a red-flag state, not a realization.

-Practice: Engage in shadow work through journaling, active imagination, and dialogue with different parts.
-The shadow isn’t an enemy; it is information.
-Profound Void experiences can surface deep material—safely met from the non-judgmental awareness at your center so it can integrate without overwhelm.
+Acknowledge your fears, insecurities, and hidden desires.
+Engage in shadow work through journaling, active imagination, and dialogue with different parts.
+The shadow is not an enemy; it is information.
+Profound Void experiences can surface deep material; meet it from non-judgmental awareness so it can integrate without overwhelm.

 Navigating Challenges from the Serene Center